mcfrith/last-rna/scripts.md

 compare them to gene annotations.
 They indicate: expression levels, novel exons, and gene fusions.

+Note: be sure to use alignments and annotations of the same genome version!

 ## rna-alignment-stats

 This script makes a summary table of RNA-to-genome alignments.  **It